nolar/kopf/docs/memos.rst

     The mixed style here is for demonstration purposes only.

 The operator's memo is later used to populate the per-resource memos.
-All keys & values are shallow-copied into each individual resource's memo, where they can be mixed with the per-resource values:
+All keys & values are shallow-copied into each resource's memo, where they can be mixed with the per-resource values:

 .. code-block:: python